awsdocs/amazon-sns-developer-guide/doc_source/sns-message-delivery-retries.md

-# Message Delivery Retries<a name="sns-message-delivery-retries"></a>
+# Message delivery retries<a name="sns-message-delivery-retries"></a>

 Amazon SNS defines a *delivery policy* for each delivery protocol\.
 The delivery policy defines how Amazon SNS retries the delivery of messages when server\-side errors occur \(when the system that hosts the subscribed endpoint becomes unavailable\)\.
 When the delivery policy is exhausted, Amazon SNS stops retrying the delivery and discards the message—unless a dead\-letter queue is attached to the subscription\.
-For more information, see [Amazon SNS Dead\-Letter Queues](sns-dead-letter-queues.md)\.
+For more information, see [Amazon SNS dead\-letter queues](sns-dead-letter-queues.md)\.

-## Delivery Protocols and Policies<a name="delivery-policies-for-protocols"></a>
+## Delivery protocols and policies<a name="delivery-policies-for-protocols"></a>

 **Note**
 Except for HTTP/S, you can't change Amazon SNS\-defined delivery policies\.
 Other delivery protocols don't support custom delivery policies\.